 However, Russia and Syrian state media said the Syrian army later recaptured positions it had lost.

-Earlier on Saturday, Russia and Syrian rebels cast doubt on the prospects for the increasingly shaky ceasefire, with Moscow saying that the situation was worsening and a senior rebel warning that the truce would "not hold out".
+Earlier on Saturday, Russia and Syrian rebels cast doubt over the prospects for the increasingly shaky ceasefire, with Moscow saying the situation was worsening and a senior insurgent warning that the truce "will not hold out".

-While the ceasefire has reduced fighting, low levels of violence have persisted across Syria.
-Meanwhile, there has been little movement on promised aid deliveries to besieged areas, and both sides have accused the other of bad faith.
+While the ceasefire has reduced fighting, some violence has persisted across Syria.
+Meanwhile, there has been little movement on promised aid deliveries to besieged areas and both sides have accused the other of bad faith.

-After the Deir Az Zor attack, it said Moscow had told the US to rein in the Syrian opposition and make sure it did not launch a new offensive, adding that it had informed Washington about a concentration of rebels north of Hama.
+After the Deir Ezzor attack, it said Moscow had told the US to rein in the Syrian opposition and make sure it did not launch a new offensive, adding that it had informed Washington about a concentration of rebels north of Hama.